-No Written Election Required for 2000/2001 but past Written Elections still relevant
+No Written Election Required for 2001/2 but past Written Elections still relevant

-This year you do not have to consider making any written elections in respect of your TESOP shares or instalment receipts you acquired under TESOP 97 or TESOP 99.
+Again, this year you do not have to consider making any written elections in respect of your TESOP shares you acquired under TESOP 97 or TESOP 99.

-Whether or not you made a written election in preparing your 1997/98 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) will be relevant if the Restriction Period on you dealing in your shares has expired in 2000/2001.
+Whether or not you made a written election in preparing your 1997/1998 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) will be relevant if the Restriction Period on you dealing in your shares has expired in 2001/2002.

-A written election may also influence the tax consequences of any shares or instalment receipts you disposed of in 2000/2001.
+A written election may also influence the tax consequences of any shares you disposed of in 2001/2002.